 - Warhammer 40k: Dark Heresy

 Playing roleplaying and storytelling games is one of the best hobbies out there.
 We want to promote roleplaying games and encourage more people to join this great community.
-We aim to support and inspire GMs who are the main pillar of this hobby and to encourage new members of the community to become gamemasters, by teaching them the tricks of the trade.
+We aim to support and inspire the main pillar of this hobby, the gamemasters.
+But we also want to encourage new members of the community to become gamemasters by teaching them the tricks of the trade.
 GMing is not some mythical art.
-It’s a craft that can be taught and learned.
-We’re here to show you how to become a GM and how to hone your storytelling skills.
+It’s a craft that can be taught and learned like any other, and we’re here to show you how to hone your storytelling skills and become one.

 Why do another blog about roleplaying games?

-Granted, there are loads of good websites offering tips to gamemasters.
-But a lot of them have an outdated design.
-The articles on these websites are difficult to browse through and it’s hard to find a specific topic.
-Our goal is to deliver storytelling tips with a fresh design and to provide content that is regularly being updated.
-The tabletop RPG hobby deserves an extensive and up-to-date resource.
-And this is what we are trying to build with dramadice.com.
+There are certainly loads of good websites offering tips to gamemasters, but a lot of those sites have outdated designs.
+The articles on these websites are also difficult to browse through and it’s hard to find a specific topic.
+Our goal is to deliver storytelling tips with a fresh design and to provide content that is regularly being updated while still making it easy for you to search the archives.
+The tabletop RPG space deserves extensive and up-to-date resources, and that is precisely what we are trying to build with dramadice.com.

 Where does the term “Dramadice” come from?

 “Dramadice” is a connotation to the core of tabletop roleplaying games.
-“Drama” stands for dramatic conflicts, overcoming inner demons and cunning rivals, which drive any plot.
-And “Dice” resembles the gaming aspect of the hobby.
-Getting together with friends at a table to tell a story that is unravelled during play.
+“Drama” stands for dramatic conflicts, overcoming inner demons, and cunning rivals, which drive any plot.
+And “Dice” resembles the core gaming aspect of the hobby; getting together with friends at the table to tell a compelling story that is slowly being unraveled as you play.
 Originally, the term “drama dice” comes from a game mechanic from the magnificent 7th Sea roleplaying game by John Wick.
-In 7th Sea these dice were a currency for the players to influence the outcome of a scene.
-This kind of player empowerment is the kind of game style we hold dear.
+In 7th Sea, these dice were a currency for the players to influence the outcome of a scene.
+This kind of player empowerment is the kind of gameplay element we hold dear.